 The FBI released information today on the resulting stand-off where the child was freed a week later.
 The FBI killed the psychopath in his bunker.
 Included in the information was tapes of things the gunman had said to hostage negotiators.
 The man was consumed with antigovernment venom, and had a long litany of complaints that he felt justified any act he wanted to take.
 His claims of government evil were stronger than anything I could remember hearing in the first 25 years of my life.
 Today, you can read and hear things just like it any time you like on the Internet.

 The guy in the bunker was clearly mentally ill, and nothing in his life had really ever functioned.
 It isn’t an excuse, and I am okay with the FBI killing him.
 However, the guy with the same tune on Facebook is highly educated, owns a Mooney, travels in it, and does many things.
 He has many blessings, but you never hear that.
-I have no explanation for why he feels the need to fill my inbox exclusively with forwarded stories of hatred and fear.
+I have no explanation.